Phil Lord and Christopher Miller

 Philip Anderson Lord (born July 12, 1975) and Christopher Robert Miller (born September 23, 1975) are an American filmmaking and acting duo.
 Their films are known for subversion of genre and detailed visual sensation, spanning various styles of live-action and animation.
+They are known for co-creating the Cloudy with a Chance of Meatballs, Lego Movie and Spider-Verse film franchises.

-They are the co-creators, co-stars, and co-heads of the adult animated sitcom Clone High (2002–2003, 2023–2024), and the writers and directors of the animated films Cloudy with a Chance of Meatballs (2009) and The Lego Movie (2014), as well as the directors of the live-action comedy film 21 Jump Street (2012) and its sequel, 22 Jump Street (2014).
+Lord and Miller were the co-creators, co-stars, and co-heads of the adult animated sitcom Clone High (2002–2003, 2023–2024), and were the writers and directors of the animated films Cloudy with a Chance of Meatballs (2009) and The Lego Movie (2014).
+They were the directors of the live-action comedy films 21 Jump Street (2012) and 22 Jump Street (2014), and the science fiction adventure film Project Hail Mary (2026).
+Lord and Miller have also worked on the television series The Last Man on Earth (2015–2018) for Fox, Unikitty!
+(2017–2020) for Cartoon Network, and The Afterparty (2022–2023) for Apple TV+.

-Lord and Miller are best known for the Cloudy with a Chance of Meatballs, The Lego Movie and Spider-Verse franchises, which won them the Academy Award for Best Animated Feature for Spider-Man: Into the Spider-Verse (2018) and a nomination for the aforementioned award for producing the sequel, Spider-Man: Across the Spider-Verse (2023).
-They have also worked on the television series The Last Man on Earth (2015–2018) for Fox, Unikitty!
-(2017–2020) for Cartoon Network, and most recently The Afterparty (2022–2023) for Apple TV+.
+For co-producing Spider-Man: Into the Spider-Verse (2018), they won the Academy Award for Best Animated Feature, and garnered nominations in the same category for co-producing the sequel Spider-Man: Across the Spider-Verse (2023) and for producing the film The Mitchells vs. The Machines (2021).

-Early life
+Early lives

-Lord is from Miami; his mother is a Cuban-born psychologist, and his father retired from the aviation business and before that directed a dance company, Fusion, for 10 years.
-Miller is from Seattle, where his father runs a lumber mill.
+Lord is from Miami; his mother is a Cuban-born psychologist and his father retired from the aviation business and before that directed a dance company, Fusion, for 10 years.
+Miller is from Lake Stevens, Washington, where his father runs a lumber mill.

 Lord and Miller both grew up making short films with an affinity for animation.
 They both attended Dartmouth College, where they first met, and had separate comics in the school newspaper, The Dartmouth.
 Lord was a member of Amarna, a co-ed undergraduate society while Miller was a brother at Alpha Chi Alpha.
+Both were members of the college’s satire magazine Dartmouth Jack-O-Lantern, with Miller serving as the Editor-In-Chief and Lord as the Arts Editor.
 During his time in college, Miller met his girlfriend, now wife.

 During their time at Dartmouth, the school paper published a profile on Miller, which caught the attention of Michael Eisner, then chairman of Disney.
 According to Lord, Eisner brought the profile to the attention of his fellow Disney executives who offered to set up a meeting with Miller.
-Miller agreed to the meeting as long as he could bring Lord.
-After three months, the two moved to Los Angeles and after one meeting were offered a two-year development deal at Walt Disney Television Animation.
+Miller agreed to the meeting under the condition that he also bring Lord.
+After three months, the two moved to Los Angeles and after one meeting were offered a two-year development deal at Disney Television Animation.